rycon2424/Multiplayer_ClientSidePrediction/pages/Part_1.md

 ![ServerAuthorative](images/server_authorative.png?raw=true)

 ### Client-prediction
-When a player performs an action (e.g., moving their character, shooting a weapon), the input is immediately processed by the client.
+When client-prediction is implemented and a player performs an action (for example; moving their character, shooting a weapon), the input is immediately processed by the client.
 This means the client updates the game state locally based on the player's input without waiting for the server's response.

 ### Server reconciliation
 tell us